Microsoft Authenticator App: Complete Guide to Enhanced Account Security

 Cloud Backup Configuration

-Remember that backup restoration requires re-adding each account using qr codes or setup keys, as the actual authentication secrets cannot be backed up for security reasons.
+Id required, this restoration requires re-adding each account using qr codes or setup keys, as the actual authentication secrets cannot be backed up for security reasons.
 Plan accordingly by keeping backup codes or alternative access methods available.

 Recovery Planning